 Every Friday students gather in community to explore a topic of social concern, experience an artistic performance, or learn about an aspect of public or personal safety.
 Community Day is organized by faculty.
 Students participate in the Community Day programs with their Buddy Group.
 Each September the students are assigned to a Buddy Group of 2-3 people.
 The Buddy relationships are encouraging and supportive, and serve to build trust and awareness between age groups.

 At every grade level students are taught the value of supporting those in need.
-The concepts of service are woven into Theme Studies and Community Day focusing closest to home in the primary grades and expanding the focus to an international level in eighth grade.
-All of the garden produce is donated to a community support center, bringing awareness to the all students.
-The program concentrates most heavily in middle school as seventh and eighth grade students volunteer at Paul's Place.
-In seventh grade students participate in a two-day Youth Service Opportunity Project (YSOP) in Washington, DC, and the eighth grade participates in the International Program.
-For more details about the Service Learning program see Service Learning.
+The concepts of service to others are woven into Theme Studies and Community Day focusing closest to home in the primary grades and expanding the focus to a national or global level in eighth grade.
+The school has a partnership with Paul's Place, a community support center in Washington Village.
+Students in 8th grade volunteer 3-4 times per year.
+Seventh grade students participate in a two-day Youth Service Opportunity Project (YSOP) in Washington, DC.